MetOffice/fab/Documentation/source/processing.rst

 .. automethod:: fab.fab_base.FabBase.setup_site_specific_location
     :noindex:

-If the import is successful, BAF creates an instance of the ``Config`` class from the module.
+If the import is successful, the base class creates an instance of the ``Config`` class from the module.
 This all happens here:

 .. automethod:: fab.fab_base.FabBase.site_specific_setup
     :noindex: